 Difference between velocity and capacity

-Now that the velocity calculation is done, teams can derive the capacity to do of the teams.
+Now that the calculation is done, teams can derive the capacity to do of the teams.
 We usually take the average of the last 3 sprints to define the team’s capacity in the next sprint.

 However here is an important reminder.
 If this calculation of the capacity to do allows the Product owner to have an idea of the contents of the next sprints, we must always let the developers validate their capacity to do at the beginning of each sprint.